SEI-TAS/ace-rs/README.md

 This project also depends on the ace-java (https://bitbucket.org/sebastian_echeverria/ace-java-postgres) and aaiot-lib (https://github.com/SEI-TTG/aaiot-lib) libraries.
 You should download, compile, and deploy both of them to a local Maven repo, so that this project will find them when resolving its dependencies.

 ## Configuration
 No configuration is needed.
-The RS id is currently hardcoded to "RS1".
-It can only be changed in Controller.java, attribute RS_ID.
+Optional parameters are available in "config.json":

+ * id: the ID or name the RS will use
+ * local_coap_port: the port the RS server will be use to listen to COAP requests.
+ * local_coaps_port: the port the RS server will be use to listen to COAPS requests.
+Note that the default value is not the standard COAPS port to avoid clashing with an AS running on the same computer.

 Credentials from a pairing procedure are stored in credentials.json.
 If you want to clear a previous pairing, simply delete the file.